David Cay Johnston: Reporting

 He was a Pulitzer finalist in 2003 "for his stories that displayed exquisite command of complicated U.S. tax laws and of how corporations and individuals twist them to their advantage."
 He was also a finalist in 2000 "for his lucid coverage of problems resulting from the reorganization of the Internal Revenue Service."

 Like columnist Steven Pearlstein, Johnston has won praise for his writing even though he has no degree in economics.
 Johnston studied economics at the University of Chicago graduate school and six other colleges, earning the equivalent of six years of college credits but no awarded degree, because he took upper level and graduate level courses almost exclusively, and did not remain at any one school long enough.

-Johnston has been critical of news coverage of the 2008 $700 billion bailout of Wall Street.
+Johnston has been critical of news coverage of the Troubled Asset Relief Program, a nearly $700 billion bailout of Wall Street in 2008.
 In a letter to American journalist and blogger Jim Romenesko, Johnston wrote, "In covering the proposed $700 billion bailout of Wall Street don't repeat the failed lapdog practices that so damaged our reputations in the rush to war in Iraq and the adoption of the Patriot Act.
 Don't assume that Congress must act instantly, as so many news stories state as if it was an immutable fact.
 Don't assume there is a case just because officials say there is."
 Johnston has been cited favorably by Glenn Greenwald as well as other bailout critics.
 On September 26, 2008, Johnston said: "If you look around, you'll notice that banks are still making ordinary loans to ordinary businesses.
 Your mailbox is still full of proposals to sell you credit cards and extend you debt.
 The Internet still has ads for these very toxic mortgages that are at the heart of this.
 They're being advertised all over the Internet....And my point is not to argue that there is or is not a crisis, but that journalists need to begin not by questioning around the edges but by going to the core question.
 Is this the least expensive way to do this?
 Are there market solutions that might be applied?"

 In 2011, in his debut article for Reuters, Johnson mistook a positive number for a negative one in News Corp's annual report, and as a result, his article said that News Corp had received a large tax refund, when in reality, it had paid taxes.
 This error led to a retraction of the article.

 On March 14, 2017, Johnston released a portion of Donald Trump's 2005 Form 1040 tax return which, he states, he received anonymously in the mail.